 There are numerous stories that have been turned into urban legends of people surviving catastrophic accidents without as much as a scratch.
 The thing is, many of these stories are grounded in truth, albeit exaggerated for dramatic effect on the part of the storyteller.

-In 2014, a man in Melbourne, Australia survived after falling 14,000 when both his parachute and emergency backup failed to open.
+In 2014, a man in Melbourne, Australia survived after falling 14,000 when both his parachute and the emergency backup failed to open.
 Brad Guy’s fall was broken by his instructor and both men survived, but not without injuries.
-In the year after the incident, Mr Guy lost his job due to suffering from nightmares and flashbacks of the fall.
+In the year after the incident, Mr. Guy lost his job due to suffering from nightmares and flashbacks of the fall.

 Misdiagnosed TBI Symptoms